CNC Router Bits and How to Use Them [Definitive Guide]

-While you can use endmills and twist drills that are typical of the non-router (routers are also called gantry mills, if you prefer) CNC world, there are a number of special cutters than can help out in a variety of situations and that’s what this article is all about.
+While you can use endmills and twist drills that are typical of the non-router (routers are also called gantry mills, if you prefer) CNC world, there are a number of special CNC Router Bits than can help out in a variety of situations and that’s what this article is all about.
 For more on regular milling cutters (most of which can also be used on a router except for larger tooling like Face Mills), check out our Total Guide to Milling Cutters.
 For an even more basic view of how to choose the right cutter, try our series on choosing cutters for mills and routers.

 Let’s do a quick survey with some tips: